whusterj/alert-alert/README.md

 Alert.alert(messageType, message[, options]);

 // This will cause a pop-up notification with a blue stripe to appear
-// that says "Something Important."
+// that says "Something Important!"
 ```

-I highly recommend using browserify to build your application, which will bundle.
+I highly recommend using browserify to build your application, which will bundle the Alert!
+Alert! code with your app code, as seen in `src/index.js`.

-Here, I also demonstrate using [postcss-import](https://github.com/postcss/postcss-import) to include the Alert!
+I am also demonstrating here how to use [postcss-import](https://github.com/postcss/postcss-import) to include the Alert!
 Alert! styles in a straightforward way in your app's stylesheets.
 Take a look at `src/index.css` to see how the import is done and `build.js` to see how that stylesheet is processed.